Frequently asked questions

 What do I do with my voucher?

-You can either choose to claim your voucher and receive your bridged tokens, or you can refund it and redeem the tokens which you sent to create the bridge request with.
+You can either claim the voucher and receive your bridged tokens on the destination blockchain, or you can refund it and redeem the tokens on the source blockchain.
+Find out more about the bridging logic on our documentation website.

 What happens if I don’t claim my voucher?

 It’s important to note that the voucher has an expiration date of 14 days.
-After the expiration date, it will only be possible to claim tokens from the same blockchain which the request was made.
+After the expiration date, it will only be possible to refund the voucher and redeem tokens on the same blockchain, which the request was made from.

 How are fees granted for claiming or refunding tokens on the Synternet chain?